Who needs Aouar or Ozil? How Partey can help solve Arsenal’s creativity issue | Goal.com

 Those numbers are an indication of Arsenal’s struggles in the final third so far this season and why so many – including Arsene Wenger – believe that Ozil needs to be brought back into the fold by Arteta.

-“He's been the record player for assists, so you have to find a way to get him involved again,” the former Arsenal boss told the BBC.
+“He's been the record player for assists, so you have to find a way to get him involved again,” the former Gunners boss told the BBC.

 “I feel it is a waste for him and it's a waste for the club as well because he's a super talent, a creative talent that in the final third can create that killer pass.”